 ABOUT OUR OCEANS WORK

 Ocean waters cover three-quarters of the globe and are vast, mostly undiscovered havens for mysterious and diverse life.
 But the open oceans are also a free-for-all, barely regulated or policed.
 International laws to protect them are drastically inadequate to address threats like large-scale commercial fishing, which sweeps life out of the seas at unprecedented rates — often only to discard the unusable “bycatch.”
 Tragically, that discarded bycatch includes thousands of severely injured or slain sea turtles, seabirds, and marine mammals annually.
+Meanwhile the oceans are rising, warming and becoming more acidic because of our overreliance on fossil fuels.
+We're working to tackle some of the biggest threats with strategic campaigns.

 HOW WE DO IT